Boussau/boussau.github.io/tutorials/M1_Tutorials/EvolMolTP2/index.md

 \frac{1}{3} & \frac{1}{3} & \frac{1}{3} & {*}
 \end{pmatrix} \mbox{  ,}$$

 This model, however, is simplistic.
 In practice, different types of substitutions (or different types of point mutations) might not occur at the same rate.
-Thus, we might need to use more sophisticated models.

 Here, we will explore 3 alternative models, of increasing complexity.
 For each substitution model, we will write a script and run it.
 This will give us a joint posterior distribution on trees, but also on model parameters.
 Once the analysis has been conducted, we can then interpret the posterior distribution over the parameters of the model.
 This will give us information about the process of molecular evolution.